cipolleschi/PokemonShakespeare/Targets/PokemonShakespeareUI/README.md

 ### Provider

 The library also comes with a UI provider that can be used as a single interface to access the components.
-The provider can be used when you need to retrieve the components, but you don't care about their type.

 ```swift
 // Obtain a reference to the provider